dnbaker/bioseq/README.md

 # bioseq

-Performs one-hot encoding for DNA or Protein sequences with C++ code, optionally converting to pytorch and moving to device.
+A C++/Python package performing fast one-hot encoding for DNA or Protein sequences with C++ code, optionally converting to pytorch and moving to device.

-Offers DNA, 20-letter amino acid, and a variety of compressed protein and DNA alphabets, and optionally is parallelized for conversion.
+Offers 4-letter DNA, 20-letter amino acid, and a variety of other compressed protein and DNA alphabets, and optionally is parallelized.

 There are 3 items exposed:
 • Tokenizer, which can then tokenize